ghfazevedo/traderpros/README.md

 ```

 ### The Data
 We first read the tree, the population to species map, the trait data and get some variables to use later.
 The population to species map is a tab delimited file, with headers, which the first column is the population (the name of the tips in the tree file) and the second column is the species from which the population belongs to.
 If the species assignment is uncertain, the species name should be "unknown".
 The algorithm will ignore those for estimating the trait specific rates.
-Note that the uncertainty is not accounted for here, but could be possible if you sample from all possible (or a few) different species partition.
+Note that the uncertainty on species partition is not averaged her, but could be possible if you sample from all possible (or a few) different species partition.

 ```R
 # Read the tree file